Notifications¶

 | Presets | One-click: Low (25), Medium (50), Standard (100), High (200), Maximum (500). |

 | Emergency Contact | Optional channel that gets a single alert when the rate limit is exceeded — so you know throttling is in effect.
+Fires at most once per hour window so the alert itself doesn't pile on top of the rate-limited events.
 Defaults to "No emergency contact configured". |

 Why rate limiting matters